cbissett-at-ucsd/ECE141_Team_Project/README.md

 - get:   from website on load    ...

--after researching pros and cons of having an application, and considering our time frame, it is best to have the entire user experience contained on the website.
+- After researching pros and cons of having an application, and considering our time frame, it is best to have the entire user experience contained on the website.
--provide fake login
+- Provide fake login

--optional community part of the website for people to post cute pics -website MUST be mobile friendly
+- Optional community part of the website for people to post cute pics
+- Website MUST be mobile friendly
--since we are tracking the dog, functionality to alert the owner if the dog is doing something its not supposed to be doing so they can yell at it through the microphone on the feeder.
+- since we are tracking the dog, functionality to alert the owner if the dog is doing something its not supposed to be doing so they can yell at it through the microphone on the feeder.
 Dogs have outstanding hearing so they will likely hear their owner even if they are kinda far from the feeder.
 Microphone is also good to encourage a shy dog to go to the feeder.
 Many feeders available have a function to record a voice message. laaaame. lets provide the microphone.

- ## making the backend  ##
+## Making the Backend ##
- using the format of previous labs we will recive post commands from the arduino to an adress on our website to recive data from it store that data somehow recieve a post command from the user to manually feed the dog store that and when a get command comes in from the arduino send the proper output to it to trigger the motors
+ Using the format of previous labs we will receive post commands from the arduino to an adress on our website to recive data from it store that data somehow receive a post command from the user to manually feed the dog store that and when a get command comes in from the arduino send the proper output to it to trigger the motors

- ** adresses required **
-/login.html
-/dashboard.html

-** required commands **
+**Addresses Required**
+- **login.html**
+- **dashboard.html**

+**Required Commands**
-- post:  that the user has requested the dog be manually fed
+- POST:  that the user has requested the dog be manually fed
-- get:   bpm data of last 24 hrs
+- GET:   bpm data of last 24 hrs
-- get    the water level
+- GET:    the water level
-- get:   the last time dog was fed
+- GET:   the last time dog was fed
-- post:  water level
+- POST:  water level
-- post:  dog GPS
+- POST:  dog GPS
-- get:   command to give food
+- GET:   command to give food

 ## Connecting to Internet ##
-** Hello World **
+**Hello World**

-Purchase a domain name and upload a docker container to run a simple hello world file
+- Purchase a domain name and upload a docker container to run a simple hello world file

 **Tasks to Overcome**
 -  Global hello world
--  buy Domain (complete)
+-  Buy Domain (complete)
--  make sure it is being hosted(complete)
+-  Make sure it is being hosted(complete)
--  load a docker container on the server that loads a helloworld.html to user
+-  Load a docker container on the server that loads a helloworld.html to user
--  load Lab 2 from last quarter into container
+-  Load Lab 2 from last quarter into container

-** hello Doggo **
+**Hello Doggo**
--load backend for current project onto live website -make sure everything works
+- Load backend for current project onto live website
+- Make sure everything works

 ## Interfacing with Arduino  ##